DirecTV

-DirecTV (trademarked as DIRECTV) is an American multichannel video programming distributor based in El Segundo, California.
-Originally launched on June 17, 1994, its primary service is a digital satellite service serving the United States.
-It also provides traditional linear television service delivered by IP through its U-verse TV brand and a Virtual MVPD service through its DirecTV Stream brand.
+DirecTV, LLC is an American multichannel video programming distributor based in El Segundo, California.
+Originally launched on June 17, 1994, its primary service is a digital satellite and over-the-top streaming television service serving the United States.
 Its primary competitors are Dish Network, traditional cable television providers, IP-based television services, and other over-the-top video services.

 On July 24, 2015, after receiving approval from the Federal Communications Commission and the Department of Justice, AT&T acquired DirecTV in a transaction valued at $67.1 billion.

-As of the end of Q1 2021, AT&T had 15.9 million pay-TV customers, including DirecTV, U-Verse, and DirecTV Stream subscribers.

 On February 25, 2021, AT&T announced that it would spin-off DirecTV, U-Verse TV, and DirecTV Stream into a separate entity, selling a 30% stake to TPG Inc., while retaining a 70% stake in the new standalone company.
 The deal closed on August 2, 2021.

+On September 30, 2024, AT&T announced that they would sell their remaining 70% stake to TPG Inc. for $7.6 billion (which kept U-verse TV by AT&T).
+The sale was completed on July 2, 2025, making DirecTV a wholly owned subsidiary of TPG Inc. and splitting the company off from AT&T for the first time since 2015.

+On April 13, 2025, DirecTV announced the end of DirecTV Stream as a standalone brand and merged its content with its regular DirecTV service.